Buddha: " Whenever you see things, just see. Whenever you listen, just listen. Whenever you know, just know."

 The Surin Elephant Round-up (Nov) - The north eastern province of Surin is famous for its elephant round-up.
 The show features elephant football, elephant racing, hunting and 'war' elephants re-enacting ancient battles.

-Vajiravudh Day (25 Nov) - Held annually to commemorate the death of King Vajiravudh (Rama VI - who reigned from 1910 to 1925) During his reign Thailand adopted the Buddhist Era (1 B.E. = 543 B.C.)
+Vajiravudh Day (25 Nov) - Held annually to commemorate the death of King Vajiravudh (Rama VI)

 The River Kwai Bridge Week (Last week of Nov - first week Dec) - Held in Kanchanaburi province to commemorate the human suffering in the construction of the Death Railway in World War II.
 The festival features a historical exhibition, fun fair, bazaar and exciting son et luminere presentation.

-(Rama IX), HM the King's Birthday When huge crowds will gather at Sanam
+HM the King's Birthday When huge crowds will gather at Sanam Luang

-Luang and on Ratchadamnoen Road in Bangkok on the evenings of the 4th
+and on Ratchadamnoen Road in Bangkok on the evenings of the 4th and

 New Year's Eve (31 Dec)